ds-04/amanda_deploy/README.md

 Then<br>
 - ***your amanda_production_server_cfg.yml (you need to create this playbook and corresponding role)***

-Specific certain tasks can be run with tags.
+Specific/certain tasks can be run with tags.
 Please look inside the roles to identify these tags.

 # Deploying the test/example vtape configuration